 Peter Doyle QC

-He has a reputation for taking on some of the most complex cases both in mainstream serious crime; particularly murder and manslaughter as well as serious fraud and related cases.
+He has a reputation for taking on some of the most complex cases, both serious fraud and related cases as well as mainstream serious crime particularly murder and manslaughter cases.

 "An immensely experienced criminal defence practitioner instructed across a range of offences and disciplines."